-Module leaders will collaborate with Library and Academic Advisors to ensure that your reading lists are current and items are available via the library collections.
+Module leaders will collaborate with Library Services to ensure that your online reading and resource lists are current and items are available via the library discovery tool OneSearch.
 In order to maximise access, availability and usefulness, ebooks and electronic journal titles will, in most cases, be prioritised.
-You can access a wide range of great electronic and print content using OneSearch and you can find out more about key texts, databases and journals for your subject by accessing the library's subject resources webpages.
-Where appropriate, module reading lists will be made available to you electronically using the university's online reading list system.
+You can access a wide range of electronic and print content using OneSearch and you can find out more about key texts, databases and journals for your subject by accessing the library's subject resources webpages.
+Where appropriate, module reading and resource lists will be made available to you electronically on Blackboard using the University's online reading and resource list system.